We noticed that JavaScript is disabled in your browser. We suggest enabling it for a better experience.

 It's important to wait until this initial process is complete, otherwise you may miss some user groups when assigning roles.
 User provisioning happens within an hour.

-While provisioning is active in Azure AD information will continue to flow from Azure AD to OpenForms (this occurs every 40 minutes).
+While provisioning is active in Azure AD information will continue to flow between the platforms.
+This occurs every 40 minutes.

-Staff that are added, removed or moved between user groups in Azure AD will automatically assume the correct roles in OpenForms.
+Staff that are added, removed, or moved between user groups in Azure AD will automatically assume the correct roles in Forms & Workflow.

 You may also, at times, want to ask your Azure administrator to pause provisioning.

-This is especially useful if you or your IT team are re-organizing your Azure user groups and you don’t want this to be reflected in OpenForms until the process is complete.
+This is especially useful if you or your IT team are re-organizing your Azure user groups and you don’t want this to be reflected until the process is complete.

 Was this helpful?